Not sure how to get from Istanbul Airport to the city center of Istanbul (Sultanahmet or Taksim)?

 There are many options to get from the new Istanbul Airport to the city center, but none is as affordable as utilizing Istanbul’s excellent public transportation system.
 But before we decide which bus to hop on (or metro), you need to purchase an Istanbulkart!

 Getting An Istanbulkart At The Istanbul Airport

 The Istanbulkart is an indispensable card when it comes to mastering public transportation in Istanbul.
-Basically, it is a reusable contactless stored valued card where you can put money on it and use it to pay a fare on public transportation.
+Basically, it is a reusable contactless stored valued card that you can put money on it and use to pay a fare on public transportation.

 As you cannot pay with cash on public transportation, it is something you must have if you want to take buses, trams, ferries, or metros.
 It is even used to pay for using public restrooms.

 No matter how long is your Istanbul itinerary, it is important to purchase an Istabulkart the moment you get off your flight!
 Luckily, there are Istanbulkart vending machines where you can purchase your own.

 Unfortunately, the Istanbulkart vending machines only accept Turkish Liras.
 That means you must exchange some local currency at the airport or take out some Turkish Lira from the ATM.

 We don’t recommend exchanging Turkey currency in the airport because of the horrendous rates.
 The ATMs are excellent though, as some of them are based on international rates.
 The ATMs that charged us no fees were Ziraat Bankasi and HSBC.